hjoukl/cpycourse/docs/training/lessons/send-mail/send-mail.md

           course" and the email body content "Currently working on ...", from a synthetic email sender address e.g. "test.test@python-course.de"

+        Expected result: Check your email account for the incoming email (optionally with attachment).
+An email with above sender, recipients, subject and message body should be there.

         Optional: Extend the program to allow email attachments.
 Ask the user to provide a filepath for the attachment.

-        Expected result: Check your email account for the incoming email (optionally with attachment).
-An email with above sender, recipients, subject and message body should be there.
+You should receive an email complete with the attachment.

     === "Hints"